Command Line Navigation Tips and Obscure Shortcuts

 If you’re spending any amount of time in the terminal, learning shortcuts can potentially save you hours in the future.
 Most people know the arrow keys and backspace, but bash has decades of shortcuts built in that almost nobody uses.

 I’ve been using Linux since 2011, and I’m still discovering new ones.
-Here are the ones I actually use daily, plus some obscure gems.
+Here are the ones I try to use on a daily basis, plus some obscure gems.

 Jump to Beginning or End of Line